Mossop/es6-module-use-cycles/README.md

 that can to a certain extent detect and warn you about this but none of them actually showed me the issue that needed resolving.
 So I set about writing my own.

+## Project status

+This project should currently be considered as unstable and under active (or as active as I can manage in my spare time) development.
+It currently does some things, mostly without throwing exceptions.
+Some of those things are known to be correct and useful.
+Some of those things are known to be wrong.
+I think it's pretty close but right now I wouldn't use it except as a way to hint at what you might want to investigate further.

 ## Safe and unsafe dependency cycles

 The challenge with detecting bugs caused by dependency cycles is that JavaScript